 University of Geneva - Hautes Études Commerciales (HEC-Genève)

-In this paper, we analyze the determinants of the capital structure for a panel of 106 Swiss companies listed in the Swiss stock exchange.
-Both static and dynamic tests are performed for the period 1991-2000.
-It is found that the size of companies, the importance of tangible assets and business risk are positively related to leverage, while growth and profitability are negatively associated with leverage.
-The sign of these relations suggest that both the pecking order theory and trade off hypothesis are at work in explaining the capital structure of Swiss companies, although more evidence exists to validate the latter theory.
+In this paper, we analyse the determinants of the capital structure for a panel of 104 Swiss companies listed in the Swiss stock exchange.
+Dynamic tests are performed for the period 1991-2000.
+It is found that the size of companies and the importance of tangible assets are positively related to leverage, while growth and profitability are negatively associated with leverage.
+The sign of these relations suggest that both the pecking order and trade-off theories are at work in explaining the capital structure of Swiss companies, although more evidence exists to validate the latter theory.
 Our analysis also shows that Swiss firms adjust toward a target debt ratio, but the adjustment process is much slower than in most other countries.
 It is argued that reasons for this can be found in the institutional context.

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.